biteloncoin/biteloncoin/README.md

 ![Build Status](https://github.com/biteloncoin/biteloncoin/blob/main/passing.svg)

-BitEloncoin is a cryptocurrency like Bitcoin, although it uses SHA256 as its proof of work (POW).
+BitEloncoin is a cryptocurrency like Bitcoin, it uses SHA256 as its proof of work (POW).
 - **Website:** [BitEloncoin.com.](https://BitEloncoin.com)